MKRhere/r/README.md

 ### Operating System

 - ❌**Microsoft Windows**: Oh yes, so much for open source.
-Bring the hell on.
+Bring the hate on.
 But as you can probably notice, some of the software I'm used to are only available on Windows.
 I'm gradually replacing some of my dependencies to open source where possible, but I'm not Richard Stallman.